-- Track record of ESP for sending emails in large volumes
+- Track record: history of sending emails in large volumes

-- Spam Score: How many email recipients have marked Sender emails as Spam
+- Spam Score: how many email recipients have marked the Sender’s emails as Spam?

-– Blacklist history: How many times have the email bounced?
-Has the sender’s IP address been blacklisted previously?
+- Sending history: how many times has the email bounced?

-- Email Engagement: How many recipients have opened emails and clicked on links/content within email.
-A high degree of engagement (i.e. Open rates and click thru rates) would lead to a healthy reputation score.
+- Email Engagement: How many recipients have opened emails and clicked on links/content within the email?

 What is an email blacklist?

-An email blacklist is a real-time database that checks whether an IP address is sending email that could be considered spam.
-Such blacklists exist with a goal to reduce email spam and keep the email marketing environment clean.
+An email blacklist is a real-time database that checks whether an IP address is sending potential spam email.
+Such blacklists exist with a goal to reduce email spam in the inbox.
+Ultimately, they exist to keep the email marketing environment clean.

-If a lot of recipients are marking your emails as spam, there is a chance that your IP address might end up on a blacklist.
-It is important that once you discover that you’re on a blacklist, you take the required steps to remove your IP address from that list.
+If your recipients are marking your emails as spam, your IP address might end up on a blacklist.
+You will need to take immediate steps to be taken off the list.

-2. Spamhaus: The Spamhaus project is one of the most trusted blacklisting companies providing real-time anti-spam protection for internet networks worldwide.
-Visit their blacklist removal center to check whether your IP address is listed in the currently live Spamhaus blocklists.
+- Spamhaus: The Spamhaus project is one of the most trusted blacklisting companies providing real-time anti-spam protection for internet networks worldwide.
+Visit their blacklist removal center to check whether your IP address is listed in the latest Spamhaus blocklists.

-3. Spamcop: SpamCop determines the origin of unwanted email and reports it to the relevant Internet service providers.
+- Spamcop: SpamCop determines the origin of unwanted email and reports it to relevant Internet Service Providers.
 To get Spamcop reports for your IP addresses or for checking email deliverability problems, you can check their spam reporting center.

-6. SURBL: SURBLs are lists of web sites that have appeared in unsolicited messages.
-Unlike most blacklists, SURBL are not list of message senders.
+- SURBL: SURBLs are lists of web sites that have appeared in unsolicited messages.
+It is not a list of message senders.
 SURBL is a second stage filter that works with Spamhaus (zen.spamhaus.org) to find about 75% of the other unsolicited messages.
 Spamhaus can help identify 80 to 90% of unsolicited messages.
 For more information on this tier-2 email filter, visit http://www.surbl.org/

-7. Invalument: Invaluement is a compilation of 3 commercial anti-spam blacklists: ivmURI, ivmSIP and ivmSIP/24.
+- Invaluement: Invaluement is a compilation of 3 commercial anti-spam blacklists: ivmURI, ivmSIP and ivmSIP/24.
 This is similar to SURBL and sometimes called a domain blacklist.
-Invalulument has a list of both domain names and few IPs which are discovered within hyperlinks in the body of spam emails.
+Invaluement indexes a list of domain names and IP addresses found within hyperlinks in spam emails.
 For more information, visit https://www.invaluement.com/

 How to remove your IP addresses from a blacklist?